DataDog/terraform-module-datadog-agentless-scanner/examples/cross_account/README.md

 To deploy the delegate role:

-1. Go to the `other_account` folder
+1. Go to the `other_account` folder.
 1. Run `terraform init`.
 1. Run `terraform apply`.
 1. Set the ARN of the scanner role you got from the previous step.
-1. Run `terraform output delegate_role` and copy that ARN
+1. Run `terraform output delegate_role` and copy that ARN.

-Finally since cross account delegate role need bi-directional permission:
+Finally, because cross-account delegate roles need bidirectional permission:

-1. Go back to the `scanner_account` folder
+1. Go back to the `scanner_account` folder.
 1. Run `terraform apply`.
 1. Set the ARN of the delegate role you created in your other account.